Chi123Zhang/Chi-Zhang-RAG-with-PDF-Review-program/README.md

 python src/rag.py --input data/final report.pdf
 ```
 EX:
-- What's your question? (or type 'q' to quit)
+What's your question? (or type 'q' to quit)
-what is the summary of the report?
+-what is the summary of the report?

-- The report examines the impact of the North American Free Trade Agreement (NAFTA) on agricultural productivity and trade in the agricultural equipment sector between the United States and Mexico.
+The report examines the impact of the North American Free Trade Agreement (NAFTA) on agricultural productivity and trade in the agricultural equipment sector between the United States and Mexico.
 Here’s a summary of the findings and conclusions:

 - **Impact on Trade**: NAFTA significantly increased trade in agricultural equipment between the U.S. and Mexico.
 Following the implementation of NAFTA in 1994, the trade values generally trended upward, despite a temporary decline during the 2008 economic crisis.